 Convenient payment options are critical to make parents happy and to save yourself time as a coach or administrator.
 If you’re still primarily collecting cash and checks, you should consider setting up payments online for your tryouts, clinics, camps, and season fees right away.
 It’s simple to set up online forms to allow participants to pay online using debit or credit card.
 Funds get deposited straight into your bank account so you don’t have to chase down payments or make trips to the bank.

 For higher payment amounts like your club dues for the season, make sure you offer flexible options for parents to pay.
 An initial deposit, followed by several payment due dates can give parents an easy way to pay their full season fees without paying up front all at once.
 Setting up a payment plan option gives parents a convenient way to pay in installments, and also guarantees that your club will get your money on time.

 Parents will expect that there are easy ways to pay and to have a credit card option available.
 The good news is it’s easier than ever to collect payments online for your volleyball club.
 Don’t leave this out when you set up your website for your next season!

 Don’t take on all of the work yourself.
 You can give a few coaches or staff members access to post information, update events, or send messages.
 We recommend assigning certain responsibilities to specific people at your program (like scheduling, payments, etc.) so you’re not taking on all of the work yourself.
 If you have set roles nothing with slip through the cracks.

 Running a volleyball club is tough.
 Don’t add extra work to your plate by overcomplicating things, investing too many resources, or building your website from scratch.
-Finding a simple system to use will save you tons of headaches in the long run.
+Finding a simple system to use will save you tons of headaches and potentially money in an expensive sport such as club volleyball in the long run.

 Looking to build a club volleyball website soon?
 At Jersey Watch we help volleyball programs manage their websites, registration, online payments, and communication.